 Thoreau explained in the book why he decided to spend two years, two months and two days in a cabin in the woods.
 “The mass of men lead lives of quiet desperation,” he wrote.
 “I wanted to live deep and suck out all the marrow of life.”

 Walden lies at the edge of Concord, Mass., where Thoreau lived most of his life.
-He didn't earn much from his books, and helped support himself by his family's pencil business and by surveying, which he taught himself.
-He created the first accurate survey of Walden Pond, 'before the ice broke up, early in '46, with compass and chain and sounding line.'
+He didn’t earn much from his books, and helped support himself working for his family’s pencil business.
+He also earned money from surveying, which he taught himself.
+Thoreau created the first accurate survey of Walden Pond, ‘before the ice broke up, early in ’46, with compass and chain and sounding line.’

-What is now known as Thoreau's Cove is marked 'D' in the map above and his cabin site is marked 'House.'
+What people now call Thoreau’s Cove is marked ‘D’ in the map above and his cabin site is marked ‘House.’

 The Fitchburg Railroad opened to Fitchburg in March 1845.
 In Walden, Thoreau wrote:

 We do not ride on the railroad; it rides upon us.
 Did you ever think what those sleepers are that underlie the railroad?
 Each one is a man, an Irishman, or a Yankee man.
 The rails are laid on them, and they are covered with sand, and the cars run smoothly over them.